Joint Transmit and Pinching Beamforming Optimization in Pinching Antenna-Assisted Symbiotic Radio Systems: Numerical Results

-Fig. 3 presents the convergence characteristics of the proposed algorithms.
-As shown in Fig. 3(a), the LGD algorithm demonstrates different behaviors under varying initial learning rates.
-The results show that although a larger initial learning rate facilitates faster initial ascent during the early iterations, it often suffers from pronounced fluctuations and is more prone to convergence to suboptimal solutions.
+Fig. \ref{fig_4} presents the convergence characteristics of the proposed algorithms.
+As shown in Fig. \ref{fig_4}(a), the LGD algorithm demonstrates different behaviors under varying initial learning rates.
+The results show that although a larger initial learning rate facilitates faster initial ascent during the early iterations, it often suffers from pronounced fluctuations and is more difficult to converge to suboptimal solutions.
 In contrast, the LGD algorithm with an initial learning rate $\eta=10^{-4}$ leads to a more stable convergence trajectory and ultimately achieves a higher sum rate.
-Fig. 3(b) compares the convergence performance of the proposed SCA-PSO algorithm with a benchmark element-wise optimization method.
-It can be observed that both approaches exhibit comparable convergence speeds.
-While the element-wise method achieves slightly higher performance, the improvement is marginal.
-In contrast, the SCA-PSO algorithm achieves near-optimal sum rate with significantly fewer iterations and much lower computational complexity.
-The element-wise method requires exhaustive updates for each antenna element and involves a larger solution space, resulting in prohibitively high computational complexity.
-Therefore, the proposed SCA-PSO approach provides a more practical and efficient alternative with competitive performance.
+Fig. \ref{fig_4}(b) compares the convergence performance of the proposed SCA-PSO algorithm against the element-wise benchmark.
+It can be observed that both algorithms converge rapidly within a few iterations, and the achievable sum rate gradually stabilizes as the number of iterations increases.
+The element-wise algorithm achieves a slightly higher achievable sum rate due to its exhaustive search over antenna positions.
+Specifically, the antenna position matrix $\bold{X}$ is updated using the element-wise algorithm, whose computational complexity is expressed as $O({I_{{\rm{iter}}}}UMNK)$ \cite{wang2025model}, where $I_{\rm{iter}}$ denotes the number of iterations.
+Moreover, Table \ref{tab1} compares the computational complexity and running time of different algorithms.
+It can be observed that the element-wise algorithm requires a significantly longer runtime than the proposed SCA-PSO algorithm.
+This is because it performs a dense position search over the entire feasible region, i.e., $ U \gg TQ$, resulting in prohibitively high computational complexity.
+The SCA-PSO algorithm provides a much more computationally efficient solution while maintaining competitive performance.
+The LGD method requires the least runtime due to its lightweight network architecture.